Encouraging FAITH, Offering HOPE, Revealing LOVE

 With the change of location the congregation voted to change the church name to New Destiny Assembly of God, and began meeting at Christway Church on Highway 165 North the first Sunday of January 2008.
 In that same month, land on Finks Hideaway Road was purchased and plans for a new church to be built on that site were underway.

-The church met at Christway at 2 o’clock on Sunday afternoons for fourteen months, until moving into the Covenant Church building on Sterlington Road in mid-March of this year, when thankfully we were able to go back to “regular” service times.
+The church met at Christway at 2 o’clock on Sunday afternoons for fourteen months, until moving into the Covenant Church building on Sterlington Road in mid-March of 2008, when thankfully we were able to go back to “regular” service times.

-Construction on the present facility was started the first week of June of this year and we had our first service in the new church on October 4th.
+Construction on the present facility was started the first week of June 2009 and we had our first service in the new church on October 4th, 2009.